princeBreezy/task-manager-webapp/README.md

 4. Open your browser and go to `http://localhost:8000`.

 5. Use the input field to add new tasks.
-Verify that tasks are displayed and stored in DynamoDB.
+Use the "Edit" and "Delete" buttons to manage tasks.

+## License

+This project was designed by Brandon Chimombe